marcobonici/marcobonici.github.io/blog/autodiff.md

 - ✅ As long as you have an analytical expression for the input function, this approach works

 However, this approach has several drawbacks
-- ❌ Need to be coded and error prone
 - ❌ For complicated functions, the derivative may not have a maneageable analytical expression
 - ❌ We don't always have an analytical functions to differentiate.
 For instance, when dealing with Differential Equations, we often have only a numerical solution